frosinacvetkovska/frosinacvetkovska/README.md

 <!-- Gif Section -->
 ## About Me
 - 🔭 I’m currently working on Updating MealPlus Project
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Django
 - 💬 Ask me about DevOps, AI and Robotics, UX/UI and Design in general

 <!-- GIF -->